mwiesenberger/simplesimdb/README.md

 pip install simplesimdb
 ```

-If you want to develop the module, then use the editable flag (which then
+If you want to develop the module or just install the package directly from the
+github repository then clone it and then use the editable flag (which then
-will import the current state of the module)
+will install your local copy of the module)

 ```bash
 cd path/to/simplesimdb